Longbranch-Vinaigrette/longbranch-vinaigrette-standards/README.md

 # .gitignore

-The .gitignore MUSt ignore the following files
+The .gitignore MUST ignore the following files

 ```